To5BG/NodeBB/leakage-db-files/writeup.md

-# Database leakage and corruption (Mandatory) - WriteUp
+# Database leakage and corruption (Mandatory) - Writeup

 The default configuration of the database and NodeBB may be insecure.
 We would like to prevent any remote access to the database that is not mediated by NodeBB software.